Hunintuitive/hunintuitive.github.io/content/en/post/health/index.md

 # The Reality of Health Education

 I’m not suggesting that all doctors are unreliable or that we should solely depend on our “gut feelings” regarding health.
-Instead, it is unfortunate that many people are uninformed about health and nutrition, and it often takes a severe health scare for us to take our conditions seriously — conditions that are ultimately a result of our own lifestyle choices.
+Instead, it is unfortunate that many people are uninformed about health and nutrition, and it often takes a severe health scare for us to take our conditions seriously - conditions that are ultimately a result of our own lifestyle choices.
 Ignorance on this topic is not really an option.

-Fortunately, many general practitioners, medical doctors, and scientists are willing to challenge outdated paradigms once they recognize what I also noticed: ultimately, only the results — driven by data— will indicate whether we are effectively managing the conditions that develop over time.
+Fortunately, many general practitioners, medical doctors, and scientists are willing to challenge outdated paradigms once they recognize what I also noticed: ultimately, only the results - driven by data- will indicate whether we are effectively managing the conditions that develop over time.

 **Here are some individuals whose work I’ve studied through their books and videos:**
   - **Dr. Sten Eckberg - Olympic Decathlete and Holistic Doctor**